 Commands and skills are now the same system.
 A file in .claude/commands/review.md and a skill in .claude/skills/review/SKILL.md both create /review and work the same way at a basic level.
 The .claude/commands/ folder is still supported, but .claude/skills/ is the recommended location going forward.

-The directory structure is the big practical difference.
-Instead of one markdown file, you can organize supporting files alongside the skill:
+The big practical difference is that skills use directories instead of single files, so you can organize supporting files alongside the skill:

 .claude/skills/vibe-article/